 Quad bikes are often associated with farming life in the Australian outback, but you can also jump onboard one of these high-revving beasts in Margaret River – with a significant difference.
 Eco Adventures use locally engineered eco bikes, which run on electricity and use low inflation tyres, so they’re quiet and kind to the sensitive National Park tracks you explore.
 Drive through tall-tree forests, learn about its natural history and the furry and scaly creatures within, with excellent commentary.

 Fancy savouring smoked kangaroo, the twang of lemon myrtle, marinated emu and bush tomato?
-“Bush tucker” as it’s called, is on the menu during a cave and canoe tour run by Bushtucker Tours.
+“Bush tucker,” as it’s called, is on the menu during a canoe tour run by Bushtucker Tours.
 Paddle along the waterway the Margaret River region is named after, passing Aboriginal sites, native wildlife habitats, caves and cliffs.
 Stop for a picnic lunch like no other and return by 2pm.

 Surf in waves loved by the world's surfing professionals

 With Margaret River now an important stop on the world surfing pro tour, you might be tempted to try out the waves for yourself.
 Take a private or group lesson with former Australian pro champion Josh Palmateer, or send your kids out with his team.
 Surfboards are provided and classes are staged at the beach at Margaret River's river mouth.
 Margaret River Surf School is another good option for all ages, held at Redgate Beach.